ReventlessDev/reventless-core/packages/doc/docs/reventless-components/task.md

         ~timeout=600->Pulumi.Input.make,
         (),
       ),
+      ~opts,
       (),
     )
   }

+  bucket
+  ->PulumiAws.S3.Bucket.onObjectCreated(~name=taskName ++ "Created", ~handler, ~opts, ())
+  ->ignore
+  bucket
-  bucket->PulumiAws.S3.Bucket.onObjectCreated(~name=taskName, ~handler, ~opts, ())->ignore
+  ->PulumiAws.S3.Bucket.onObjectRemoved(~name=taskName ++ "Deleted", ~handler, ~opts, ())
+  ->ignore
+  //highlight-start
   {
     "bucket": Some(bucket),
     "name": taskName,
     "sideEffectHandler": None,
   }
+  //highlight-end
 }

+//highlight-start
 let make: Reventless.Task.maker = Reventless.Task.make(~name=taskName, ~setup)
+//highlight-end
 ```

 First, we define a name for the function.
 For now, ignore the idFromKey and publishCommand functions.
 Then as usual, the setup function is defined.
 Note that unused parameter variables can be underscored to get rid of compiler warnings.

 In this setup function, an AWS S3 Bucket gets created using pulumi.
 By defining a callback and a handler, we can start a lambda and execute code when a file is placed into the bucket.

 Note the publishCommand function in the callback which will send a command to an aggregate for the given id.
 This is how reventless can observe events coming from external systems.

 Using a Task to generate and use Cloud resources is not the only way how a Task can be used.
 Other common use cases could be:

 - Scheduling
 - HTTP Calls
 - DNS Routing